Where can I find the registration form to set-up at an HEC Event?

 Yes, we will have porter help available at every show, but you MUST notify us in advance if you expect to need porter help.
 There is a charge for this service.
-Please see show registration forms for more information.

 Will there be electrical access in my booth?

-Electrical access is nearly always available at our events, but the price range varies depending on the policies of the facility.
-Expect to pay anywhere from $15 to $40 for electrical access.
+Electrical access is almost always available at our events, but the price range varies depending on the policies of the facility.
+Expect to pay anywhere from $12 to $40 for electrical access.
 In all circumstances, you are responsible for supplying your own extension cords.
 The use of household cords (i.e. Christmas tree type cords / brown non-grounded types) is prohibited.
 If possible, we advise a minimum cord length of 30’ and suggest that you come prepared to tape down and secure your cords if they could potentially pose a safety hazard.

 I don’t know what to do when I get to the event!
 Will you help me?